GiviMAD/rustpotter/README.md

 ## Overview

-The aim of this project is to detect specific wakeword in a live audio stream.
+The aim of this project is to detect specific wakewords in a live audio stream.

 Rustpotter allows two detection methods, both based on using the [mel frequency cepstral coeﬃcients (mfccs)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) of the audio, exposed as the two kind of wakewords: